shhossain/computer_science/Cloud Computing/README.md

 In a private cloud model, the cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers .
 It may be owned, managed, and operated by the organization, a third party, or some combination of them, and it may exist on or off premises.

 Example: A large corporation, such as a bank, might have its own data center where it hosts all of its data and applications.
 This data center is not shared with any other organization and is fully controlled by the bank.
-This is an example of a private cloud.

 ### Public Cloud